lucilevacquie/media-organiser/README.md

 Whizzy Software created this stand-alone application to help you access and organise your media files by categories, playlists and types.

 React.js is a lightweight JavaScript framework that helps to build interactive applications.
+TailwindCss is a utility-first and mobile-first CSS framework.

 ## Installation